ljbade/wolf4sdl/README.txt

                         (Use this when you have palette/fading problem or perhaps to optimize speed on old systems.
                         Allowed: 8, 16, 24, 32, default: "best" depth)
+ --extravbls <vbls>     Sets a delay after each frame, which may help to
+                        reduce flickering (SDL does not support vsync...)
- --joystick <index>     Use the index-th joystick if available --joystickhat <index>  Enables movement with the given coolie hat --samplerate <rate>    Sets the sound sample rate (given in Hz)
+                        (unit is currently 8 ms, default: 0) --joystick <index>     Use the index-th joystick if available --joystickhat <index>  Enables movement with the given coolie hat --samplerate <rate>    Sets the sound sample rate (given in Hz)